zackbleach/will-i-regret-this/README.md

 Simple website built using Flask to answer the question 'Will I Regret This?'

-I built this to learn more about the Flask framework, and to have some fun
+I built this to learn more about the Flask framework, and to have some fun.
+You can find a live version [here](http://www.williregretthis.com).